Milan Roganović

-Milan Roganović (Cyrillic: Милан Рогановић; born 28 October 2005) is a Montenegrin professional footballer who plays as a right-back for Serbian club Partizan and the Montenegro national team.
+Milan Roganović (Cyrillic: Милан Рогановић; born 28 October 2005) is a Montenegrin professional footballer who plays as a right-back for Belgian club Genk and the Montenegro national team.

 Career

 Roganović made his debut for the senior team of Zeta at the age of sixteen.
 During the 2021/22 season, he played 21 matches in the Montenegrin First League.

 In 2023, Roganović moved to the youth team of Partizan, with whom he initially signed a three-year contract.
 He made his first professional appearance for that club in the last round of the Serbian Super League for the 2023/24 season, replacing Aranđel Stojković in the 74th minute.
 Although Roganović developed as a midfielder in his younger years, he established himself as a right-back among the Partizan first team.
 After an injury and one period spent in Teleoptik, Roganović was given the opportunity to perform continuously from the beginning of 2025.

 Roganović played for the Montenegrin national teams ranging from U15 to U21 levels.
 On 5 September 2025, he debuted for the senior team in a 2026 FIFA World Cup qualification against the Czech Republic, where Montenegro lost 2–0.